jrwwallis/qcow2fuse/README.md

 sudo apt install fuse2fs
 </pre>

-If sudo access for apt is not available, these components are all buildable from source, without further dependencies.
+If sudo access for apt is not available, these dependencies are all buildable from source, without further dependencies.

 By default, the script will use the first instances of qemu-nbd, nbdfuse, fuse2fs, fusermount, parted and mountpoint binaries that it finds in the `$PATH` environment variable.
 However these may be overriden by exporting `$QEMU_NBD`, `$NBDFUSE`, `$FUSE2FS`, `$FUSERMOUNT`, `$PARTED` and `$MOUNTPOINT` respective environment variables giving the required path to the appropriate binaries.